elithper/michaelhoward.kiwi/content/blog/dipping-my-toes-into-nushell.md

 alias s2o = send-to-object-storage
 ```

 As you can see, I got a little carried away.
-But essetially it does the same thing.
+But essentially it does the same thing.
 Just better.

 On a practical level, it's an improvement in that it checks the path to the file is valid before doing anything else.
 Though what I really prefer about the rewrite is the help message it displays.